Heavy Truck Inspection: Preventing Unscheduled Downtime

 Forewarned is forearmed.

-That saying applies to everything – including truck repair.
-That’s why we encourage a full inspection every time a customer brings in a vehicle for a specific issue.
-An inspection doesn’t take long, and often it can turn up problems the customer may not have otherwise noticed.
+That saying applies to everything—including truck repair.
+That’s why we encourage a full truck inspection every time a customer brings in a commercial motor vehicle for a specific issue.
+There are two immediate benefits to a heavy truck inspection: one, it can often turn up problems the customer may not have otherwise noticed, and two, it usually doesn’t take long at all.

 The Heavy Truck Inspection

-By forewarning your customer, you’re preventing potential unscheduled downtime of their vehicle – and nothing builds trust like saving them from an expensive roadside breakdown.
-You’re also generating more work for the shop – a win-win situation.
+By forewarning your customer, you’re preventing potential unscheduled downtime of their vehicle—and nothing builds trust like keeping their vehicle working properly and saving them from an expensive roadside breakdown.
+You’re also generating more work for the shop—a win-win situation.

 - Check all engine and auto transmission fluid.